 He’s right, word of mouth is powerful.
 But, you just can’t go to every single person and start preaching about your venture without having anything to show.
 And even if you do, the process is just too slow.

-The item description should be written by experience catalogue writers who know what consumers want in a product.
+It is advisable that only experienced catalog writers write the item description.
+Why so?
+This is because they know what consumers want in a product.
 The benefit of creating digital content in the form of text, image, or video in advance will also save you a lot of time come the day of the launch.

-- More eCommerce Promotion Ideas Than You Think
+The Fundamentals of eCommerce: More eCommerce Promotion Ideas

 Contrary to popular belief that newsletters don’t do much but hog inboxes, they do tremendously well in informing customers about the latest eCommerce news from your venture.
 You just have to be crafty with the messages and use the right tools in order to tempt consumers from trashing it.